Erskine Hazard: Early life

-The Partnership
+Partnership

-Together they put together the wherewithal to open a foundry and wire drawing plant on the falls of the Schuylkill River near Philadelphia in 1810.
+In 1810, Hazard and Josiah White opened a foundry and wire drawing plant on the falls of the Schuylkill River near Philadelphia in 1810.
 Their first reputation establishing event was to build a small suspension bridge across the Schuylkill in order to better demonstrate their factory.
-When the US President put an embargo in place on Bituminous Coal imports from Great Britain in the tension prior to the War of 1812, the partners moved to secure an anthracite supply, which was a barely known, much misunderstood unexploited commodity at that time.
-Its discovery was credited to various individuals in widely varying locales by different historians but history speaks more clearly about that find which was first to be regularly commercially exploited, and inspire a revolution in energy use in the young United States.
-It was the outcrop stumbled over by the hunter Philip Ginter in 1791 that lead to the Lehigh Coal Mining Company (LCMC, 1792), then in 1818, the Lehigh Coal Company and the Lehigh Navigation Company a few months afterwards.
-White and Hazard were principals in both.
+When the U.S. President put an embargo in place on Bituminous coal imports from Great Britain in the tension prior to the War of 1812, the partners moved to secure an anthracite supply, which was then a barely known and unutilized commodity.